JuliaLabs/Cassette.jl/README.md

 The lowered code for `Cassette.Enter(MyCtx(rosenbrock))` is the same as the lowered code for `rosenbrock`, but every callable object that is being called has been wrapped in the `Intercept` type, which can then be called instead.
-Internally, the definitions for `Enter` and `Intercept` look similar to the following:
+Internally, the definitions for `Enter` and `Intercept` look similar to the following (this is *not* the real code, but hopefully illuminates the kind of thing going on under the hood):

 ```julia
 struct Enter{C<:CtxCall}